binarybottle/engram/README.md

                    -  H  E  A        T  S  R  C  X
                    -  -  -  -        -  -  -  V

-  - Z is the least frequent letter and is placed in the worst position
+  - Typing a command shortcut is usually done by holding the Command/Control key with the left little finger, potentially the weakest, while simultaneously stretching and tapping the shortcut letter with the same hand.
+By placing the command shortcut key on the far right side, this encourages one to type the Command/Control key with the left hand and the shortcut with the right hand.
-  - Undo (Z) & Redo (Y), and Cut (X) & Copy (C) pair well together
+  - Z is the least frequent letter and is placed in the worst position.
-  - Common bigrams with Y and C (LY, CT, NC, SC, CR) are easy to type
+  - Undo (Z) & Redo (Y), and Cut (X) & Copy (C) pair well together.
+Y is to the left of Z and C to the left of X because they are more frequent letters.
-  - Moving common command shortcuts to the right enforces two-handed Ctrl/Cmd operations
+  - Common bigrams with Y and C (LY, CT, NC, SC, CR) are easy to type.

-### 3. Optimize arrangement of all remaining letters (as in Step1)
+### 3. Optimize arrangement of all remaining letters (as in Step 1)

 E, T, A, O, I, N, S, R, H, L, D, C, U, **M, F, P, G, W**, (Y), **B**, (V), **K**, (X), **J, Q**, (Z)